ahgittin/license-audit-maven-plugin/README.md

 # Other Mojos

 There is also `notices` available which takes most of the same config options, and generates a notices report including attribution requirements.
+Additional keys it supports are:
-The `notice` key can be used in `extrasFile` and `overridesFile` to provide custom notices (e.g. copyright requirements).
+* `notice` or `notices` taking strings or list of strings to provide custom notices (e.g. copyright requirements)
+* `internal` equalling `true` to suppress an entry in the notices (e.g. for your own project)

 # Enhancements